Join Here | Log In

 An early 2020 research paper showed that m6A methylation on the spike protein may be one of the structural and functional differences between the original SARS and SARS-CoV-2.
 The SARS-CoV-2 spike protein binds to the ACE2 receptor more effectively.[ref]

-Researchers at the University of California San Diego decided to modify the m6A binding site by generating mutations to see what the effect would be (May 2021 paper).
+Researchers at UC San Diego decided to modify the m6A binding site by generating mutations to see what the effect would be on the SARS-CoV-2 virus.
 Generated mutations in the m6A binding sites that disrupted binding caused an increase in the host immune response (i.e., the virus was no longer as hidden from the immune response).[ref]

 Higher levels of FTO due to genetic variants have associations with an increased risk of obesity.
 Numerous studies have replicated this finding.[ref][ref][ref][ref][ref][ref]